beancount/ledger2beancount/README.md

 narration as tags.
 Because of the limitation in beancount, posting-level tags are currently ignored.
-If tags are rendered as tags, you can define [regular expressions](https://perldoc.perl.org/perlre.html#Regular-Expressions) in `link_tags` to determine that a tag should be rendered as a link instead.
+If tags are rendered as tags, you can define [regular expressions](https://perldoc.perl.org/perlre.html#Regular-Expressions) in `link_match` to determine that a tag should be rendered as a link instead.
 For example, if you tag your trips in the format `YYYY-MM-DD-foo`, you could use

-    link_tags:
+    link_match:
       - ^\d\d\d\d-\d\d-\d\d-

 to render them as links.
 So the ledger transaction header